Liberal Democrats Party Pledge Tracker

 Invest in research and development to make the UK the world leader in zero-carbon flight

-Legislation in the King’s Speech has focused on sustainable aviation fuels
+Legislation now in Parliament has focused on sustainable aviation fuels

 Take steps to reduce demand for flying